Samurai dance teacher moves online as Tokyo Olympics bans foreign spectators

 He has been teaching Bugaku to foreign tourists for the past 10 years, also introducing students to aspects of samurai lifestyle, such as the armour they used to wear.

 Minamoto had hoped his business would thrive during the Tokyo Olympics.
-He spent around US$45,000 (5 million yen) on equipment and renovations of his school in 2019, preparing for the flood of foreigners.
+He spent around US$45,000 on equipment and renovations of his school in 2019, preparing for the flood of foreigners.

 Although his hopes of hosting overseas visitors have faded, however, Minamoto has found a new way to reach his students globally - online classes.